-Aircraft noise complaints (associated with taxiing, taking off, in flight and landing) are received, managed and collated by Airservices Australia's (ASA) Noise Complaints and Information Service (NCIS).
+Aircraft noise complaints (associated with taxiing, taking off, in flight and landing) are received, managed and collated by Airservices Australia's (ASA) Noise Complaints and Information Service.
+JAH, however, maintains a pro-active role in addressing these issues, and can be contacted as a secondary source of information following ASA consultation.